How to Pick Travel Insurance for Your Family Trip

 1. Assess Your Needs

 Every family is different, and so are their travel insurance needs.
-Start by thinking about what’s most important for your trip.
 Here are some questions to consider:

 - Are you traveling internationally or domestically?